-Each of us can help support efforts to eliminate modern slavery, exploitation and human trafficking abuses.
+Each of us can help support efforts to prevent human rights abuses including modern slavery and human trafficking.

-- Remember that respect for human dignity begins with our daily interactions with one another and with our customers and includes promoting diversity, accommodating disabilities, and doing our part to protect the rights and dignity of everyone with whom we do business. - Report any suspicion or evidence of human rights abuses in our operations or in the operations of our business partners.
+- Remember that respect for human dignity begins with our daily interactions with one another and with our customers and includes promoting diversity, accommodating disabilities, and doing our part to protect the rights and dignity of everyone with whom we do business. - Report any suspicion or evidence of human rights abuses in our operations or related to any specific customer or investment activity as well as the operations of our suppliers.

+- Human Rights Statement

+- Indigenous Peoples Statement

-- Human Rights Statement - Supplier Code of Conduct
+- Supplier Code of Conduct